Positives

 Approximate Weight

-Feels light bordering on normal.
-Not too light to be un-sturdy.
-Wood weight varies from board to board so who’s to say how yours will feel.
+It feels light, bordering on normal.
+It’s not too light to be un-sturdy.
+Wood weight varies from board to board, so who’s to say how yours will feel?

 Flex/Buttering

-Stiff but surprisingly easy to butter for this med/stiff flex.
-Jimbo had zero issues buttering this but even Peter and I could do it.
-If this was camber we would not have been able to do so but the pre-bent middle really makes it easier.
+It’s stiff but surprisingly easy to butter for this medium/stiff flex.
+Jimbo had zero issues buttering this, but even Peter and I could do it.
+If this were camber, we would not have been able to do so, but the pre-bent middle really makes it easier.

 Sizing

-The 158 felt pretty good for Peter and I but now that the waist width is a little wider the 156 might of been even better for our specs.
+The 158 felt pretty good for Peter and me, but now that the waist width is a little wider, the 156 might have been even better for our specs.
 Before it would have been the 158 or 160 for us but now the little bit of extra width seems to work better a little shorter.
 For Tim and Jimbo, they would have liked wider.
-Jimbo would like the 158w and Tim, being much heavier would have liked the 162w.
+Jimbo would have liked the 158w, and Tim, being much heavier, would have liked the 162w.
 Unfortunately, both Tim and Jimbo are out of luck for 2019 as they don’t make wides.

 On Snow Feel

 So the Burton Custom X Flying V has that same semi-stable kind of feel that all the other Burton Flying V / Hybrid Rocker boards have.
-Its fine in soft snow but can feel a little loose in harder snow and every time we hit a hard patch we felt it get loose.
-One footing and flat basing aren’t super easy and the board can start to spin on you if you aren’t always on edge.
-It’s got a very spinny playfully poppy feel to it for how stiff it is.
-It feels a touch more stable underfoot but it’s still very similar to the older model.
+It’s fine in soft snow but can feel a little loose in harder snow, and every time we hit a hard patch, we felt it get loose.
+One footing and flat basing aren’t super easy, and the board can start to spin on you if you aren’t always on edge.
+It has a very spinny, playfully poppy feel to it for its stiffness.
+It feels a touch more stable underfoot, but it’s still very similar to the older model.

 Edge Hold